Tour

 Objects for life

 In this permanent collection we find peasant furniture and objects.
-This culture is seen as a carrier of "the Norwegian" and tradition.
-We have read out the values, myths and history of the culture of the farming community.
+This culture is seen as the bearer of "the Norwegian" and tradition.
+We have read values, myths and history from the culture of the peasant community.

 Glow and shine